Charging1948/Charging1948/README.md

 # 💫 About Me:
-🔭 I’m currently working on becoming a bachelor of science in applied informatics.<br>🌱 I’m currently learning how computers work and how to make them work.
+🔭 I’m currently working on becoming a bachelor of science in it.<br>🌱 I’m currently learning how computers work and how to make them work.

 # 💻 Things i use: